mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

         varname = assignment.varname.name
         self.var_lookup[varname] = value
         return value

+    # ...
 ```

 Now we are only left with the `visit_Monad`, `visit_Dyad`, `visit_F` and `visit_MOp` methods.
 For these it is also relevant to talk about what I decided to do.

-If you look closely, all these `visit_*` methods are also expecting some keyword arguments in the `**kwargs` argument; this is going to be used to propagate down the AST if a given function is being called monadically or dyadically, because this changes for example if `×` is being used as the sign function or as multiplication.
+If you look closely, all these `visit_*` methods are also expecting some keyword arguments in the `**kwargs` argument; this is going to be used to propagate down the AST information about whether a given function is being called monadically or dyadically.
+We care about this because this changes how functions behave, for example if `×` is being used as the sign function or as multiplication.

 Not only that, but I also define the monadic and dyadic versions of the functions separately in two dictionaries.
-For the glyphs we have so far, `+ - × ÷ ⌊ ⌈` we could define all of them with simple lambda expressions.
+For the glyphs we have so far, `+ - × ÷ ⌊ ⌈` I will define all of them with simple lambda expressions.

 !
 I may or may not change this in the future, this was what I came up with at this point.
 Maybe you could experiment with different ways of defining the functions and how they change depending on their valence and then let me know how it went!
 Just drop a comment below ;)